Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

 \subsection{Basic results}

-We use the processes $\{X^i;i\in \Bbb N\}$ and $\{Y^i;i\in \Bbb N\}$ obtained from the continuous decompositions of $X$ and $Y$ in Theorem~\ref{prop:equiallocation} and show conditional separation of the approximating solutions.
-More precisely, for any $\vep\in \left(0, [8\psi(\1)]^{-1}\wedge 1\right]$, we condition on the event that the total mass of a generic cluster $X^i$ hits $1$, and then the conditional separation refers to the separation of the approximating solutions under
+The theme of Section~\ref{sec2ndsep} is conditional separation of the approximating solutions defined by the immigrant processes $\{X^i;i\in\mathbb N\}$ and $\{Y^i;i\in\mathbb N\}$ chosen in Theorem~\ref{teoapprox-v2}.
+For any ${\varepsilon}\in(0, [8\psi(\1)]^{-1}\wedge1 ]$, we condition on the event that the total mass of a generic cluster $X^i$ hits $1$, and then the conditional separation refers to the separation of the approximating solutions under

-Here, the restriction $[8\psi(\1)]^{-1}$ for $\vep$ is just to make sure that $X^i(\1)$ stays in $(0,1)$ initially, and we set
+Here, the restriction $[8\psi(\1)]^{-1}$ for ${\varepsilon}$ is just to make sure that $X^i(\1)$ stays in $(0,1)$ initially, and we set

-for any nonnegative two-parameter process $H=(H(x,t);(x,t)\in \R\times \R_+)$.
-Our specific goal is to study the differences in the local growth rates of masses of $X$ and $Y$ over the ``initial part'' of the space-time support of $X^i$.
-In the following, we prove a few basic results concerning $\Q^i_\vep$.
+for any nonnegative two-parameter process $H=(H(x,t);(x,t)\in\R\times \R_+)$.
+Our specific goal is to study the differences in the growth rates of local masses of $X$ and $Y$ over the ``initial part'' of the space--time support of $X^i$.
+In the following, we prove a few basic results concerning $\Q^i_{\varepsilon}$.

-Let us first represent $\Q^i_\vep$ via its Radon-Nikodym derivative process with respect to $\P_\vep$.
-A standard calculation on scale functions of one-dimensional diffusions gives the following characterization of $\Q^i_\vep$.
+First, let us represent the Radon--Nikodym derivative process of $\Q ^i_{\varepsilon}$ relative to~$\P_{\varepsilon}$ (cf. Section VIII.1 of \cite{RYCMB} for its role in Girsanov's theorem).

-\begin{lem} For any $i\in \Bbb N$ and $\vep\in \big(0,[8\psi(\1)]^{-1}\wedge 1\big]$,
+\begin{lem} For any $i\in\mathbb N$ and ${\varepsilon}\in(0,[8\psi(\1 )]^{-1}\wedge1 ]$,